MidhunKRaj/AI_and_ML_Beginner_Projects/README.md

  The key questions that we would be asking are:

-     ### 1. What sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+      **1. What sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
-     ### 2. How valid is the model we have built?
+      2. How valid is the model we have built?
-     ### 3. What can we do to improve the model?
+      3. What can we do to improve the model?**

  The Major steps includes:

    DATA CLEANING

    DATA PREPROCESSING

    DATA SCALING

+   DATA VISUALIZATION

    TRAINING DIFFERENT MODELS:

-      LINEAR REGRESSION MODEL
+      1.LINEAR REGRESSION MODEL
-      POLYNOMIAL REGRESSION MODEL
+      2.POLYNOMIAL REGRESSION MODEL
-      SVM MODEL
+      3.SVM MODEL

    HYPOTHESIS TESTING

    EVALUATION USING CLASSIFICATION MATRIX

    CONCLUSION